-Hiker walking through dramatic mountain scenery on the Cape Wrath Trail in the Scottish Highlands under cloudy skies.
+Hiker walking through dramatic mountain scenery on the Cape Wrath Trail in the Scottish Highlands under cloudy skies

 The Cape Wrath Trail spans 230 miles from Fort William to a remote lighthouse at Cape Wrath, the most northwestern point of mainland Britain.
-Walking these 230 miles takes a hiker and turns them into an explorer.
-It’s not a simple but challenging hike; it’s a full-blown wilderness expedition through some of the most stunning yet unforgiving terrain in Europe.

-Through a succession of Scotland’s most wild regions like the Rough Bounds of Knoydart, the Torridon mountains, Assynt, and the trackless moorlands on the far northwest, the trail takes you across rivers, through bods, up and over spectacular mountain passes, and past so much more.
-Arriving at the Cape Wrath lighthouse is a spectacular accomplishment for those who take on the challenge of the trail.
+Through a succession of Scotland’s most wild regions like the Rough Bounds of Knoydart, the Torridon mountains, Assynt, and the trackless moorlands on the far northwest.

 This guide is made to help you plan your own Cape Wrath Trail adventure so you can join the league of adventurers and hikers alike who are looking for a more unique challenge.